nichung/datavis_nys/README.md

 + Visualization with d3-geo

 ### todo:
-+ **find or make NYC PUMAs with 'ALAND/ALAND10' (land area) & adjust project (geoConicConformal) if necessary**
++ ~~find or make NYC PUMAs with 'ALAND/ALAND10' (land area) & adjust project (geoConicConformal) if necessary~~
-+ integrate NYU's modified PUMAs to account for land-based boundaries
++ ~~integrate NYU's modified PUMAs to account for land-based boundaries~~
++ dictionary to JSON to avoid formatting error when turning CSV into JSON with pandas

 ### generate geojson in prep for d3:
 1. generate CSV with relevant data. make sure 'id' strings have leading zeroes to match geoJSON 'id' strings